 Enel has transformed from the Italian state-owned energy monopoly into a global leader in renewable energy and shared value creation.
 Through its open innovation model, the company has catapulted to the cutting edge of electric mobility and distributed power generation, partnering with the likes of Google and Tesla.

 Nestle's Creating Shared Value Strategy

-This case considers Nestlé’s creating shared value (CSV) strategy, which focused on the three categories of nutrition, water, and rural development.
+Nestlé’s creating shared value (CSV) strategy focuses on the three categories of nutrition, water, and rural development.
 In the packaged food and beverage industry, pressure had mounted since the 1990s to improve supply chain sustainability and provide healthier, more natural foods, leading to consolidation and causing sales to decline in the 2010s.
 With 150 years’ experience in the industry, Nestlé had transformed into a nutrition, health, and wellness company and made its CSV strategy explicit in the early 21st century.
-By 2014, Nestlé CEO Paul Bulcke considered how best to fully embed the company’s CSV strategy and to communicate it to shareholders

 |Enel & Nestle|